laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Revised README to comply with WordPress standards
 * Added option to switch off auto-updating of browscap
 * Secured plugin folders against external access
+* Extended list of protected filetypes by popular audio, video, and ebook filetypes
 * Prefixed all classes and functions with 'LaterPay'
 * Improved requirements check during installation
 * Several smaller bugfixes